PyCav/server/guide/server_setup_guide.md

 ### **Final Configuration**
 This section will show you how to customise your installation, how to update containers, how to set up periodic backups of user data and how to kill resource draining containers.

-#### **Updating Containers**
+#### <a name="updatecontainers"></a> **Updating Containers**

 The easiest way to update containers is to first delete them all, this is okay as data created by the user is seperated from the container.
 After this you need to delete the old docker image and download/build the newer version.
 You must schedule a maintenance period where the server will remain offline during the update, this involves informing users of this scheduled down time and giving them appropriate time to prepare.
 Three scripts have been provided the first one stops all containers and then deletes them, the second will take the JupyterHub server offline, call the first script, delete the old Docker Image and then download/build the new image.
-The third one will trigger a build of the default image on [hub.docker.com](https://hub.docker.com/r/jordanosborn/pycav) You need to move these scripts so that they will be on your server's path, to do this run the commands below.
+The third one will trigger a build of the default image on [hub.docker.com](https://hub.docker.com/r/jordanosborn/pycav) (If you aren't using the default image, you don't need to set up the trigger build script).
+You can move these scripts so that they will be on your server's path, using the commands below.

 ```bash
 cp /home/public/server/global/removecontainers.sh /usr/local/bin/removecontainers